What's next for Lamar football, fall sports after Southland Conference postpones league contests - Port Arthur News

 “These are completely unique and unprecedented times.
 Regardless, as a LU family, we will continue to serve, support and prioritize our student-athletes in all we do and we are committed to a safe return to competition for all our varsity sports.”

+“We are confident we can do this safely and provide a healthy space for them all,” Teague said.

-University of Central Arkansas President and Southland board chair Dr. Houston Davis said the board reached a consensus in postponing fall league competition.
+UCA President and Southland board chair Dr. Houston Davis said the board reached a consensus in postponing fall league competition.

 “Protecting competitive opportunities in a safe manner for our student-athletes was paramount in the review, and a delay to the spring allows campuses and athletic departments to get a better handle on issues related to the COVID-19 pandemic,” Davis said.

 Southland commissioner Tom Burnett said a postponement to spring could give teams “important opportunities” they seek annually.